ESA title

 ESA is proud to be a place that looks after its people from the moment they sign their contract through to retirement – and beyond.
 So, in addition to our inspiring space missions, what else do we offer when you join us as an ESA staff member?

-• ESA salaries and allowances: ESA salaries are exempt from national income tax in ESA Member States and depending on your personal circumstances, you may receive additional allowances such as family allowances, an expatriation allowance and an education allowance.
-Learn more here.
+• ESA salaries and allowances: ESA salaries are exempt from national income tax in ESA Member States and, depending on your personal circumstances and grade category, you may be eligible for additional allowances.

 • Flexibility and work-life balance: Our flexible scheme is designed to help you tailor your work schedule to fit your personal needs.
-It includes the possibility to work remotely, flexible working hours and part-time opportunities (more details below: reason number 3!)
+It includes hybrid working, flexible hours and part-time opportunities (more details below: reason number 3!)

 • Affiliation to the ESA social security scheme providing cover for sickness, maternity, accident and disability, as well as a full medical check each year and access to psychological support.